Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

 \begin{lem} Let $p: X \to Y$ be a generically finite surjective morphism between normal projective varieties over an algebraically closed field $k$.
 Let $N$ be an integer invertible over $k$.
-Denote by $K$ the kernal h sheaf of $Z_0(X) \to Z_0(Y)$.
-Then the cohomology group $H_h^{0}(\SP k, C^*(K)\otimes \ZZ/N\ZZ)$ is generated by class of the form $[t_1-t_2]$, for $t_1, t_2$ in the fiber of any chosen general point in $Y$. \end{lem} \begin{proof} There is a birational projective variety morphism $Y' \xrightarrow{q} Y$ such that the strict transform $X'$ of $X$ is flat over $Y'$.
+Denote by $K$ the kernel h-sheaf of $p_*: Z_0(X) \to Z_0(Y)$.
+Then the cohomology group $H_h^{0}(\SP k, C_*(K)\otimes \ZZ/N\ZZ)$ is generated by classes of the form $[t_1-t_2]$, for $t_1, t_2$ in the fiber of any chosen general point in $Y$. \end{lem} \begin{proof} By the flattening lemma \ref{lem:flattening}, there is a birational projective morphism $Y' \xrightarrow{q} Y$ such that the strict transform $X'$ of $X$ in $X \times_Y Y'$ is flat over $Y'$.
 That is, we have a commutative diagram:

+where the square is cartesian, $i$ is a closed immersion, $q, q'$ are birational and projective, and $p'$ is flat.
+Note that flatness of $p'$ implies that it is quasi-finite and thus also finite (since it is proper).
+Up to replacing $Y'$ with its normalization and $X'$ with its base change along the normalization of $Y'$, we may assume that $Y'$ is normal.

-We denote by $K(p)$ etc. to denote the kernal h sheaf of $Z_0(X) \to Z_0(Y)$ etc..
-There is a commuative diagram of short exact sequences of h sheaves
+We use the same notations $p, p'$ etc. to denote the induced map on the h-sheaves of zero-cycles (e.g. $p:Z_0(X) \to Z_0(Y)$).
+We use $K(p)$ etc. to denote the kernel h-sheaf of $p: Z_0(X) \to Z_0(Y)$ etc..
+There is a commutative diagram of short exact sequences of h-sheaves

-which also gives commuatative diagrams after tensoring with $\ZZ/N\ZZ$.
-Then we have long exact sequences:
+which also gives a commutative diagram of exact sequences after tensoring with $\ZZ/N\ZZ$, since the sheaves $Z_0(X)$ etc. are torsion free.
+Then we have a commutative diagram of long exact sequences, part of which is the following: